Angelos Charisteas: Nürnberg

 On 6 July 2007, 1.
 FC Nürnberg confirmed a deal with Feyenoord to sign Charisteas on a four-year deal worth €2.5 million.
 He scored his first two official team goals in a 6–0 victory against fourth division club SC Victoria Hamburg.

 At the beginning of the 2009–10 season, he returned to the newly promoted Nürnberg.
 His first goal of the season came on 12 March 2010, when he scored the winning goal in the 1–2 away win against Hertha BSC, helping Nürnberg to avoid the relegation, before Otto Rehhagel called him up to the Greece national team for the 2010 World Cup.

 Bayer Leverkusen

 On 2 February 2009, he was loaned out to Bayer Leverkusen until the end of the season, helping the team to reach the final of the German Cup.

 Arles-Avignon

-On 10 August 2010, Charisteas signed for Arles-Avignon, along with teammate Angelos Basinas.
+On 10 August 2010, Charisteas signed for Arles-Avignon, along with his national teammate Angelos Basinas.
 He made his debut on 21 August 2010 in a 1–2 away defeat against Toulouse.
 Charisteas made a total of seven appearances, scoring no goals, before his contract was terminated on 26 November 2010.